richardneililagan/aoc-2022/README.md

 ===

 This are my completed solutions for [Advent of Code 2022][aoc2022].
-For this year, I've committed to using [Ruby] to solve the problems.
+For this year, I've committed to using [Ruby][ruby] to solve the problems.

 The codebase uses [aoc_rb][aoc_rb] to scaffold and manage the overhead effort associated with solving AoC problems (e.g. parsing input files).